Correlations of sieve weights and distributions of zeros

 Our proof of Proposition \ref{Proposition lambdaQ correlation} is short, and ultimately relies on the deep results of Bettin--Chandee on trilinear Kloosterman fractions \cite{BC18} (which are themselves based on the pioneering work of Duke--Friedlander--Iwaniec \cite{DFI97} on bilinear Kloosterman fractions).
 The result is new, but it came to our attention while preparing the final version of our manuscript that something similar does appear in earlier work of Coppola--Laporta \cite[Lemma 3]{CL16}.
-Their work only used the older DFI bound, and therefore only produced a non-trivial error term in the weaker range $z \leqslant X^{48/95}$; furthermore their way of proceeding from the Kloosterman fraction bounds to correlation bounds was rather complicated (as they didn't smooth their sums, as we will).
+Their work only used the older DFI bound, and therefore only produced a non-trivial error term in the weaker range $z \leqslant X^{48/95}$; furthermore their way of proceeding from the Kloosterman fraction bounds to correlation bounds was more complicated (as they used sharp cut-offs, as opposed to smooth cut-offs).
 However, the core ideas seem to be broadly similar.

-The work of Bettin--Chandee was also used by Fouvry--Radziwi\l\l\ \cite{FR18}, who have established very strong equidstribution results for bilinear sums in arithmetic progressions.
+The work of Bettin--Chandee was also used by Fouvry--Radziwi\l\l\ \cite{FR18, FR18a}, who have established very strong equidistribution results for bilinear sums in arithmetic progressions.
 In turn, they used these bounds (in \cite[Corollary 1.5]{FR18}) to establish equidistribution of sieve weights over certain arithmetic progressions with large modulus, where the level of distribution of the sieve weight can be as large as $X^{1/2 + \delta}$ for some $\delta >0$.
 Their Corollary 1.5 cannot be directly applied for our purposes (the range of permissible arithmetic progressions is too restrictive and they only save a power of $\log X$), but it seems likely that their methods could be adapted to yield a version of Proposition \ref{Proposition lambdaQ correlation}.
-On balance, then, we feel that the our main contribution here is the direct manner of proof rather than the statement itself.
+On balance, then, we feel that our main contribution here is the direct manner of proof rather than the statement itself.

 For the diagonal case, we are forced to proceed conditionally to obtain a power saving. \begin{Proposition}[Method of Hooley, \cite{Ho00}] Assume the Riemann Hypothesis.
 Then, for all $1 \leqslant z \leqslant X$ and for all $\varepsilon>0$,